curvenote-research/reusing-math-symbols/article.md

 ## Example

+In the example below we are writing content that references math macros that are from a shared configuration, which could be part of a shared or curated repository.

 > The residual is the predicted data for the model, $\dpred{m}$, minus the observed data, $\dobs$.
 You can also calculate the predicted data for the reference model $\dpred{\mref}$.

+The macros are quite commonly used in Geophysics, and could be shared between one or more teams.

 ## How it works